rails/solid_cable/README.md

 ## Trimming

 Messages are autotrimmed based upon the `message_retention` setting to determine how long messages are to be kept around.
 If no `message_retention` is given or parsing fails, it defaults to `1.day`.
-Messages are trimmed when a subscriber unsubscribes.
+Messages are trimmed when a messsage is broadcast.

-Autotrimming can negatively impact performance depending on your workload because it is doing a delete on ubsubscribe.
+Autotrimming can negatively impact performance depending on your workload because it is potentially doing a delete on broadcast.
 If you would prefer, you can disable autotrimming by setting `autotrim: false` and you can manually enqueue the job later, `SolidCable::TrimJob.perform_later`, or run it on a recurring interval out of band.

+## Upgrading

+If you have already installed Solid Cable < 3 and are upgrading to version 3, run `solid_cable:update` to install a new migration.

 ## License